-Thangka is a Silk painting with embroidery, usually showing a Buddhist god, famous scene, or a mandala.
+Thangka is a silk painting with embroidery, usually showing a Buddhist god, famous scene, or a mandala.
 The Thangka is very different than regular oil or acrylic painting.
-It is a piece of picture which is painted or embroidered, over which a fabric is attached, and then over which is laid a cover, usually silk.
-Generally Thangkas last for a very long tenure.
+It is a piece of the picture which is painted or embroidered, over which fabric is attached, and then over which is laid a cover, usually silk.
+Generally, Thangkas last for a very long tenure.
 It is delicate and hence, should be stored in dry places.
 Moisture is not at all good for it.
 Thangka is also known as scroll- painting.

-Thangka is a Nepali form of art exported to Tibet by princess Bhrikuti ( Harit Tara – daughter of Ansuvarma) of Nepal (7thCentury) married to Sron Tsan Gampo, the then ruler of Tibet.
-The word “Thangka” is believed to have come from the Tibetan word “thang yig” meaning a written record.
+A thangka is a Nepali form of art exported to Tibet by princess Bhrikuti ( Harit Tara – daughter of Ansuvarma) of Nepal (7thCentury) married to Sron Tsan Gampo, the then ruler of Tibet.
+The word “Thangka” is believed to have come from the Tibetan word “Thang Yig” meaning a written record.

-Originally, Thangka paintings became popular among travelers and monks as a teaching tool to illustrate life history of Gautam Buddha, lamas, other god / goddess and bodhisattvas.
+Originally, Thangka paintings became popular among travelers and monks as a teaching tool to illustrate the life history of Gautam Buddha, lamas, another god/goddesses, and Bodhisattvas.
 One of the most popular subjects seen in Thangkas is “The wheel of life” which is the visual representation of Abhidharma teachings or the art of enlightenment.
 These religious paintings offer a beautiful expression of both being visually and mentally inspiring.

 Types of Thangka